What Is a Doppler

 arm or leg.
 The transducer sends sound waves through your skin and other body

 tissues to the blood vessels.
-The sound waves echo off your blood vessels
+The sound waves echo off of your blood vessels

-and send the information to a monitor to be processed and recorded.
-The transducer
+and send the information to a computer to be processed and recorded.
+The

-When examining your leg arteries, your doctor will look for
+examining your leg arteries and veins, your doctor will look for narrowing of

-completed in about an hour.
+will be completed in about an hour.
 Depending on your signs and symptoms, you

-may be asked to perform some mild exercises after the exam.
+may be asked to perform some mild exercises after the procedure.

 After the Procedure

-there are no special instructions following a Doppler ultrasound.
+people, there are no special instructions following a Doppler ultrasound.
 You

 may resume your usual activities right away, unless your doctor tells you

-blood flow patterns, including narrowing or closure of the arteries, can indicate:
+blood flow patterns, including narrowing or closing of the arteries, can

-in the arteries (sometimes due to cholesterol buildup)
+in the arteries, which may be due to a buildup of cholesterol

 clot(s) in a vein or artery